Yoga teaches about the multidimensional nature of our miraculous human body.

 All human beings have three bodies, or three personality aspects of consciousness, namely

-- the Physical body, stula sharira
+- the Physical or gross body, stula sharira

-- the Causal Body, karana sharira.
+- the Causal or dreamless body, karana sharira.

 In (Mahayana) Buddhism these three bodies (tri kaya) are called: